 Many eating disorders involve a preoccupation with body shape and weight.
 This preoccupation often results in distorted thoughts and beliefs, as well as disordered behaviors around food and eating.
 Some common and well-known behaviors that may indicate the presence of an eating disorder include: rigid food rules, denying hunger, hiding or stockpiling food, and eating in secret.

-In the context of an eating disorder, body checking and body avoidance are some less-discussed behavioral signs of an eating disorder.
-In this article, we will cover the definition of body checking and body avoidance, as well as how those behaviors relate to an eating disorder and ways to overcome them.
+In the context of an eating disorder, body checking and body avoidance are some less-discussed behavioral signs.
+In this article, we describe how body checking and body avoidance relate to eating disorders and ways to overcome these behaviors.

-It is important to note that anyone can exhibit body checking and body avoidance behavior whether they have an eating disorder or not, and not everyone with an eating disorder exhibits those behaviors.
-Additionally, it is not always the case that a person will only experience either body checking or body avoidance; it is not uncommon to experience both at the same time or go back and forth between the two.
+It is important to note that anyone can exhibit body checking and body avoidance behaviors whether they have an eating disorder or not, and not everyone with an eating disorder exhibits those behaviors.
+Additionally, it is not always the case that a person will only experience either body checking or body avoidance: It is not uncommon to experience both at the same time or go back and forth between the two.
 However, due to a fairly strong correlation with eating disorders, body checking is a behavioral pattern that you should be aware of, both in yourself and your loves ones.

 What to Expect When You Contact Veritas Collaborative